Chart Color Schemes

 North Balgowlah features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 87.8% of all households, including 59.8% couples with children, 18.4% couples without children, and 8.8% single parent families.
-Non-family households account for the remaining 12.2%, with lone person households at 10.5% and group households comprising 1.7%.
-The median household size is 3.3 people, which exceeds the Greater Sydney average of 2.7.
+Family households account for 87.8% of all households, including 59.8% couples with children, 18.4% couples without children, and 8.8% single parent families.
+Non-family households make up the remaining 12.2%, with lone person households at 10.5% and group households comprising 1.7%.
+The median household size is 3.3 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households